-Would you like it explore your DNA through the most innovative studies what are being done today?
+Would you like to explore your DNA through the most innovative studies that are being done today?
 And contribute to the advancement of science and the effectiveness of these studies at the same time?

-Now you can get it through Labs, the collaborative section of ADNTRO.
+Now you can, through Labs, the collaborative section of ADNTRO's work.

 → Exploring your DNA you can contribute to innovative scientific studies, related for example to the pain scale or resistance to COVID-19, among others.